justgage/mini-journal/README.md

 # Usage:

 ```
-$ mj myJournalName "This is an entry"
+$ mj -n myJournalName -m "This is an entry"

 ```